MicrosoftDocs/azure-devops-docs/docs/manual-test/mtm/guidance-mtm-usage.md

 experience across all phases of manual testing.

-All the test plans, test suites, test cases, and other test management data you create using MTM are stored in your Team Services account or Team Foundation Server, so existing MTM users can easily get started using the **Test hub**.
+All the test plans, test suites, test cases, and other test management data you create using MTM are stored in your VSTS account or TFS, so existing MTM users can easily get started using the **Test hub**.

 [!INCLUDE [help-and-support-footer](../_shared/help-and-support-footer.md)]